 where Pi is the probability of spawning for age-class i, fi is the fecundity of age-class i, a is the proportion of female offspring, and Si is the survival of age class i (Morris and Doak 2002).
 The proportion of female offspring was assumed to be 1:1 (Chapman et al. 1996).

 A simulation-based approach was used to account for uncertainty and variability in all the vital rates (Morris and Doak 2002; Cox et al. 2013).
 Demographic stochasticity was simulated using parametric bootstrapping in which the fate of individuals in each age-class was randomly generated using beta or stretch-beta distributions based on the mean and standard error of their respective vital rates (Morris and Doak 2002; Table 2).
 We set the variance to be 20% of the mean value if a vital rate was obtained from the literature without a listed standard error (Cox et al. 2013; Ng et al. 2016).
 Age-specific survival rates and probability of spawning were modeled as beta distributions with values constrained between 0 and 1 (Morris and Doak 2002).
 We also incorporated stochastic variation in recruitment by simulating successful age-classes to occur on average once every eight years based on empirical data from the Bay Study.
-Fecundity at age (fi) was generated in each simulation using a stretched-beta distribution (Morris and Doak 2002).
+Fecundity at age-(fi) was generated in each simulation using a stretched-beta distribution (Morris and Doak 2002).
 Because White Sturgeon fecundity can vary widely between individuals of the same length, the maximum number of eggs was set to three times the mean number of eggs (DeVore et al. 1995; Chapman et al. 1996).

 We modeled various management scenarios to assess the effect of time between spawning events, different harvest slot length limits, and various levels of exploitation on the population growth rate (λ).
 Given the best available data, we assumed that 15% of mature White Sturgeon females spawn each year (Chapman 1989; Chapman et al. 1996); however, the exact interval between spawning events is unknown.
 Therefore, we generated separate modeling results that also included 10% and 25% of sexually mature female White Sturgeon spawning in a given year.
-We incorporated three harvest slot length limits, including the current limit as well as two theoretical limits: smaller (77–127 cm FL) and larger (127–177 cm FL).
+We incorporated three harvest slot length limits, including the current limit as well as two prospective limits: smaller (77–127 cm FL) and larger (127–177 cm FL).
 Finally, we varied exploitation from 0.00 to 0.30 in 0.01 increments to evaluate the influence of harvest on λ.
-Additionally, we estimated the average population size and the age-specific abundance of the 2006 and 2011 cohort over a 20-year period.
+Additionally, we estimated the average population size and the age-specific abundance of the 2006 and 2011 cohorts over a 20-year period.
 Age-specific abundances were estimated by multiplying the Leslie matrix (A) by the vector of age-specific abundances at time (nt): nt+1 = Ant (Morris and Doak 2002)